Kwirtz/novelpy/docs/source/usage.rst

                  ├ index2name.p
                  └ name2index.p

-| Since we use sparse matrix index2name.p and name2index.p are required to convert the name of items to index in our matrix.
-| Now you can run the Foster et al.[2015] :cite:p:`foster2015tradition` novelty indicator.
+| Since we use sparse matrix, index2name.p and name2index.p are required to convert the name of items to index in our matrix.
+Now you can run the Foster et al.[2015] :cite:p:`foster2015tradition` novelty indicator.

 .. code-block:: python

    # demo.py

    import novelpy